benoitlahoz/electron-window-rtc/README.md

 ### Events

-Events sent by `WindowRTCPeerConnection` conforms to `EventManagerDTO` (see below) with different payloads according to the event emitted.
+`WindowRTCEvent` (see below) sent by `WindowRTCPeerConnection` with different payloads according to the event emitted.

 | Channel                    | Payload Type                                              | Emitted                                                     |
 | -------------------------- | --------------------------------------------------------- | ----------------------------------------------------------- |